-Your next step is to enroll in Psyc 699 (Thesis).
-In most instances you will not finish by the end of the quarter; therefore, an RP (Report in Progress) will be posted until you are finished.
-Please register for Psyc 699 only once.
+Your next step is to enroll in Psyc 6974 (Thesis).
+If you do not finish by the end of the spring semester; an RP (Report in Progress) will be posted until you are finished.
+Please register for Psyc 6974 only once.

-If you have completed all other course requirements for your degree and you are taking no additional courses, you should enroll in Psyc 698 (Continuous Enrollment) all subsequent quarters until you have finished your thesis to maintain your current status within the program.
+If you have completed all other course requirements for your degree and you are taking no additional courses, you should enroll in Psyc 6990 (Continuous Enrollment) all subsequent semesters until you have finished your thesis to maintain your current status within the program.
+Otherwise you will be dropped from the program and need to reapply for admissions to finish your degree.